VictorRodriguez/FMV_tutorial/make_fmv.md

 my $avx2 = '__attribute__((target_clones("avx2","arch=atom","default")))'."\n";
 ```

-When we compile again the code with FMV and the capability to analize the
+When we compile again the code with FMV and the capability to analyze the
 objdump:

 ```